Sikorsky CH-53 Sea Stallion

-Several export deals for the CH-53 were made, leading to several international operators of the type.
-Among these are Germany, Iran, and Israel.
+Several export deals for the CH-53 were made, leading to several international operators, including Germany, Iran, and Israel.
 Several unusual or high-profile operations have been undertaken, such as the capture and transportation of a Soviet advanced radar system to Israel under Operation Rooster 53 in 1969, and Iran's capture of five American CH-53s as a result of Operation Eagle Claw in 1980.
 Various operators deployed their CH-53s during international missions, often under the auspices of NATO or the United Nations, such as for UNSCOM in Iraq, in Kosovo with Kosovo Force (KFOR), Implementation Force (IFOR) in Bosnia and Herzegovina, and the International Security Assistance Force (ISAF) in Afghanistan.
 While several operators have opted to retain the type into the twenty-first century, many others have opted to supplement or withdraw their Sea Stallions in favor of other platforms, sometimes with the more powerful CH-53E.
 The CH-53 remains in service with German and Israeli forces, and is one of the largest military helicopters in service.
 Germany is planning to replace its fleet, as of the 2020s, with the latest version of the twin-rotor CH-47 Chinook.
-The latest version of the CH-53, the K model King Stallion is in production as of the 2020s entering service with the United States Marine Corps; this is replacing the Super Stallion, itself an upgraded version of Sea Stallion.
-The heavily upgraded Jolly Green Giant and Pave Low versions of the CH-53 were retired by 2008, flown by the U.S. Air Force for combat search and rescue.
-Overall, the CH-53 was replaced in many roles by the V-22 Osprey tilt rotor in U.S. service.
+In US service, the CH-53 was replaced in some roles by the V-22 Osprey tilt rotor.